...

 Up the Coast

-From sun-splashed Southern California beaches to the misty redwood forests near the Oregon border, the journey, which includes a few stretches on other highways, is a touch over 1,000 miles.
+From sun-splashed Southern California beaches to the misty redwood forests near the Oregon border, the journey, which includes a few stretches on other highways, it is a touch over 1,000 miles.
+The sights are so numerous one can barely scratch the surface.

 Highway 395 grazes the shore of enormous Mono Lake, which is so alkaline Mark Twain once joked he could do his laundry merely by dragging it behind him in a boat.
 Stop at Manzanar, just off the highway, for a poignant visit to the site of a relocation camp for Americans of Japanese heritage during World War II.
 In Lone Pine, the Museum of Western Film History pays tribute to the hundreds of Hollywood Westerns, starring everyone from Hopalong Cassidy to John Wayne, filmed in the nearby Alabama Hills.